 Right now you are a lover of many things.
 Power Rangers, Ninja Turtles, Ninjagos, baseball, tennis, Wii, and “Daddy’s iPad” fill your days with play.
 You also have a fascination with turning vacuum cleaner attachments into swords and you love to study maps.
 Your shoes are always lost, you quite often forget to wear underwear, and your toys are always scattered all over the house.

 You are an excellent student and love to learn.
 You enjoy speech with Ms. Katie and music with Ms. Dana, and you look forward to seeing them every week.
 You adore books and beg to go to the library each week for new bedtime stories.
-Every morning you pop into my room between 5:45 and 6:15 with an excitement that can only be compared to the enthusiastic, good-natured Buddy in the movie Elf.
+Every morning you pop into my room between 5:45 and 6:15 with Buddy-the-Elf enthusiasm.

 This birthday is monumental for me and I am rejoicing.
 Your brain is exploding, you are making friends, you are finally able to put your thoughts into words, and you are playing sports.
 All of a sudden it’s like you grew up over night.
 Literally.
 It’s like I got to keep my baby for 4 years and 10 months and now all of a sudden, you are a big boy.

 What have the past five years meant to me?

 A few months ago, I stumbled across a passage in the Bible that really resonated with me …